Psalm 2 – The Reign of the Lord’s Anointed

 And cast away Their cords from us.”

 b.
-The rulers take counsel together: Since the time of Babel, men continue to band themselves together against God.
-They feel that two or more men united against God have a better chance than one man set against God.
+The rulers take counsel together: Since the time of Babel, men have continued to band themselves together against God.
+Their mistaken belief is that two or more men united against God have a better chance than one man set against God.

 c.
-Against the LORD and against His Anointed: They oppose both the LORD and His Anointed.
+Against the Lord and against His Anointed: They oppose both the Lord and His Anointed.
 Anointed speaks of the Christ, the Anointed One.
-Since Jesus is the perfect representation of the Father (John 10:30, 14:9) if you oppose God the Father, you oppose Jesus.
-If you oppose Jesus, you oppose God the Father.
+Since Jesus is the perfect representation of the Father (John 10:30, 14:9), opposing God the Father, is to oppose Jesus.
+If you are against Jesus, you are against God the Father.

 He who sits in the heavens shall laugh;

 Then He shall speak to them in His wrath,

 “Yet I have set My King

 On My holy hill of Zion.”

 a.
 He who sits in the heavens shall laugh: God looks at the way man plots against Him and He laughs.
 God isn’t afraid or confused or depressed about the opposition of man.
 God laughs at it.

 i.
 God laughs because He sits in the heavens.
 He sits as the Great King on a glorious throne.
 He isn’t pacing back and forth in the throne room of heaven, wondering what He should do next.
 God sits in perfect peace and assurance.

 ii.
 God laughs because He sits in the heavens.
 It isn’t an earthly throne He occupies; it is the throne of heaven with authority over all creation.
 What does heaven have to fear from earth?